laura-is-here/laura-is-here-hugo/content/posts/2019-11-12-dr-jekyll-and-mr-hugo.md

 * the ability to use "includes" to easily recycle components like menus, headers, etc.
 * integration with sass/SCSS

-i transitioned an early version of this site, as well as tiffanyhootontherapy.neocities.org, to
+i transitioned an early version of this site, as well as tiffanyhootontherapy.neocities.org, to use Jekyll before starting a more full-flegded blog for anarchistlb.org. the results, both in terms of development workflow and the final product, were huge improvements to the truly barebones HTML and CSS that I had worked with before.